mathiasjepsen/soft2019spring-ai/README.md

 We shall use the following resource infrastructure:

-* Moodle
-  * We will use this Moodle Flow for announcements to the class.
-GitHub

 * General information on the courses of spring 2019 semester is on GitHub here:
   * https://datsoftlyngby.github.io/soft2019spring/